Webhooks

 - Delete webhook subscriptions that are no longer required

-All webhook management endpoints are accessed using the same API key as the rest of the DataOne API.
+All webhook management endpoints are accessed using the same API key as the rest of the D•One API.

 These endpoints enable partners to control which events they receive, where webhook events are delivered, and how subscriptions are maintained over time.